 A. Magnification describes how many times closer an image appears.
 Magnification is also called "power" and is abbreviated by the symbol "x".
 A magnification of 20 (20 power) means that an object appears twenty times closer than you would see it with the naked eye.When looking through an optic with a magnification of 20x, an object at a distance of 100 yards /meters appears to be only 5 yards/meters away.

 Q. What is objective lens diameter?

 A. The measurement in mm of the diameter of the objective lens of an optic.
-As the diameter of the objective lens increases, the optic will have better light gathering and higher resolution.
+As the diameter of the objective lens increases, the optic will have better light gathering.

 Q. What is resolution?

 A.Resolution, or ultimate sharpness, is the measure of the ability of a spotting scope or binocular to distinguish fine details.
 Optical glass is at its sharpest in the center, while resolution decreases toward the edges in relationship to the quality level of the lens.
 Larger objective lenses (with quality as a constant) tend to improve resolution.
 This is because they have a larger amount of sharp, center objective lens area, as opposed to the amount of lesser sharpness at the edge of the lens surface.

 A. The closest distance to an object that the binocular/spotting scope will focus sharply.

 A. Eye relief is the distance, measured in mm, between the eyepiece lens to where the exit pupil is actually positioned in space (where the pupil of the eye must be positioned for a full view).A long eye relief makes observing for long periods of time easy and tireless.